Synnada: Ecclesiastical history

 The last Bishop of Synnada spoken of in the documents, without mentioning his name, probably lived under John Cantacuzenus (see "Cantacuz.
 Hist.", III, 73) and probably never lived at Synnada on account of the Turkish conquest.

-St. Constantine, a converted Jew of Synnada, lived in the 10th century; he became a monk, and is honoured by the Greek Church 26 December.
+Saint Constantine, a converted Jew of Synnada, lived in the 10th century; he became a monk, and is honoured by the Greek Church 26 December.

-In 1385 the see was committed for the Greek Church to the Metropolitan of Philadelphia.
+In 1370, the see was assumed by the metropolitanate of Kotyaion, in 1385 by the metropolitanate of Philadelphia, and in 1394 by Philadelphia again.

 The metropolitan see of Synnada continues to be included in the list of titular sees recognized by the Roman Catholic Church.
 In 1963, it was assigned to Marcel-François Lefebvre, who later became a traditionalist Catholic founding the Society of St. Pius X to preserve the Latin Mass.
 Since the Second Vatican Council no new appointments have been made to this eastern titular see.